Squeeze (The X-Files): Post-production

 For the shot in which Tooms slides through a chimney, the producers hired a contortionist who could squeeze through small spaces.
 They filmed the shot with the camera standing below the contortionist.
-The chimney, which was "more like a belt than a pipe", was made to look much narrower than it actually was.
+The chimney, which was "more like a belt than a pipe," was made to look much narrower than it actually was.
 Using computer-generated imagery, they were able to produce and elongate shots of the contortionist's fingers.
 Producer R. W. Goodwin believed that the contortionist—known only as "Pepper"—would only have limited success in fitting down the chimney set and would work mostly as a photo double.
-However, he was able to fit entirely inside the chimney; the production crew only needed to add some sound effects "of bones snapping and cracking".
+However, he was able to fit entirely inside the chimney; the production crew only needed to add some sound effects "of bones snapping and cracking."

 The scene in which Tooms enters Scully's home was initially filmed in Hutchison's absence.
 The crew shot his entrance later, using a larger blue screen set.
 These shots were digitally merged so that Tooms would appear to emerge from a much smaller hatch than was filmed.
-The effect was kept to a minimum; Hutchison's footage was not "squeezed" too much, as both Carter and visual effects supervisor Mat Beck have stated their belief that "less is more: just a hint of the supernatural is all that is required".
+The effect was kept to a minimum; Hutchison's footage was not "squeezed" too much, as both Carter and visual effects supervisor Mat Beck have stated their belief that "less is more: just a hint of the supernatural is all that is required."

 Themes

-Although it did not directly impact the ongoing storyline of The X-Files, "Squeeze" introduced key thematic elements to the series.
-"Squeeze" has been described as "the episode where Dana Scully must publicly pick a side".
-She had previously confronted military officials in "Deep Throat", and has "carefully worded" her reports to protect her partner Mulder from ridicule, but an encounter with former colleague Tom Colton forces her to openly choose between Mulder and the politics of careerism.
-These developments with Colton "[tether] another thread between her career and the rest of the FBI", highlighting a sense of "exasperation and derision" from her colleagues, whose mindsets represent "institutionally acceptable" models of reality.
+Although it did not directly affect the ongoing storyline of The X-Files, "Squeeze" introduced key thematic elements to the series.
+It has been described as "the episode where Dana Scully must publicly pick a side."
+She had previously confronted military officials in "Deep Throat," and has "carefully worded" her reports to protect Mulder from ridicule, but an encounter with former colleague Tom Colton forces her to openly choose between Mulder and the politics of careerism.
+These developments with Colton "[tether] another thread between her career and the rest of the FBI," highlighting a sense of "exasperation and derision" from her colleagues, whose mindsets represent "institutionally acceptable" models of reality.

 This hostility suggests that the series' problems are "not epistemological; they are political"—the agents, Scully in particular, have to balance a search for "the truth" with the need to secure criminal convictions in their cases.
 This balancing act "between investigating to discover the truth and gathering evidence to support a court case" has been compared to the perceived stance of the FBI during the series' tenure.
 The Bureau had at this time seen itself as a law enforcement agency responsible for amassing evidence to prosecute criminal cases.
-There is a disparity between this approach and public perception of the FBI's role as an organization investigating an objective and apolitical truth; this led to public frustration "because [people] incorrectly believe that a courtroom is designed to discover the truth".
+There is a disparity between this approach and public perception of the FBI's role as an organization investigating an objective and apolitical truth; this led to public frustration "because [people] incorrectly believe that a courtroom is designed to discover the truth."